-Kashmir tensions: Pakistan captures Indian soldier along disputed border
+Pakistan captures Indian soldier in Kashmir

 Story highlights

-- Indian, Pakistani militaries negotiating release of Indian soldier arrested by Pakistan
+- Indian, Pakistani negotiating release of Indian soldier

-- Tensions are rising after two Pakistani solders were killed in Indian 'surgical attacks'
+- Tensions are rising after Indian 'surgical strikes'

+Are you in Kashmir?
+Have you been affected by the attacks?
+If it's safe to do so, WhatsApp us on +44 7435 939 154 to share your photos, experiences and video.
+Please tag #CNNiReport in your message.

 (CNN)Pakistan captured an Indian soldier on its side of the disputed Kashmir border Thursday, Indian officials told CNN, as tensions continue to rise between the two nuclear neighbors.